itsAnanth/JScoin/README.md

 # JScoin
-Simple implementation of Blockchain using Javascript
+Simple implementation of Blockchain using Typescript